 - Currency Risk (Inflation, Deflation, Hyperinflation, Collapse)

 - Stabilization of markets caused by failing institutions and western nation debt has required unprecedented Quantitative Easing by Central Banks globally.
-This has led to continued currency devaluation and an increase in gold prices in all currencies.
+This has led to increased volatility, and an almost addict like reliance on continued stimulation by the markets.

 - Volatility in the global financial system has prompted Central Banks to reverse a two decade policy of reducing the size of foreign reserves held in gold.
 Central Banks have now switched from a two decade trend in selling gold as foreign reserves and become net buyers.

 - Gold is more commonly viewed as a “Strategic Monetary Asset” as well as a legitimate foreign exchange portfolio asset by Central Banks, and the one safe haven against Quantitative Easing by the global financial markets.